Cancer Research UK logo.

 Treatment options for prostate cancer

-There are a number of different treatments for prostate cancer.
-You may have a choice of treatments such as surgery or radiotherapy.
-Or your doctor might suggest that you have monitoring of your cancer instead of treatment straight away.
-Your doctor will recommend the best treatment for you.
+You may have a choice of treatments.
+Or your doctor might suggest monitoring your cancer instead of treatment straight away.
+Your specialist team will help you to choose the right treatment for you.

 Deciding what treatment you need